 How do CFDs Work?

-As noted above, CFDs are created by your chosen broker or trading platform.
+As noted above, CFDs are created by your chosen broker.
 The objective of each CFD instrument is to monitor real-world asset prices in real-time.
 What goes up in the traditional financial markets will also go up on your CFD trade – and vice versa for falling prices.

 Let’s look at a quick example of how a CFD trade might pan out: